nitzanrazin/virtual-scrabble-tile-bank/README.md

 Run `scrabble_bank_gui.py`.

 ### Before the game starts:
-1. Set up a gmail account for sending the drawn tile lists
+1. Set up a gmail account for sending the drawn tile lists.

     It is highly recommended to set up a specialized account and not use a personal account for this, since sending messages from Python code code requires lowering the account security, and since the password to this account will be saved to a plain text file, to be used by the virtual scrabble bank.